Bartosz-Wilkowski/53852_54355_52324_58445_58444/README.md

 Setup

 Clone the Repository:
 `git clone https://github.com/yourusername/sign-language-recognition.git`

+run `app.py`

+open 'http://127.0.0.1:5000' in your browser
+(change port number if youre using different port than 5000)

 Usage
 Registration: Create a new account by providing a unique username, valid email, and password.